 Prevent those raindrops from disturbing your deck the hall vibes with these useful tips.

-Covering up the area
+Covering Up the Area

 Let’s say one minute you were casually painting your house when suddenly the weather turns bad on you.
 The ideal solution for this scenario is to scan your entire work area.
-If you start of in a panic, it will only raise your chance of missing out on specific details of the place.
+If you start off in a panic, it will only raise your chance of missing out on specific details of the place.
 Prioritize on those areas that are in risk of being rained-off then quickly apply a plastic cover to keep moisture out.
 If the paint job does run-down, keep calm since it’s best to wait it out.
 But make sure to wipe off all those run-downs before it dries in order to have an easier time cleaning.

-Check the temperature
+Check the Temperature

 The ideal temperature for painting is usually at sixty to eighty degrees.
 Different surface temperatures can affect your paint so it’s important to separate the method of painting your house’s exterior and interior.
 For example, painting in a very hot temperature can cause the paint to dry quickly, therefore, losing the adhesion in the long run.

 Be waterproof by checking one of Island Premium Paints’ products here!